XingyuChenTim/5922NeuralNetsProject/README.md

 # Pro-Choice vs. Pro-Life: Tweets Exploratory Data Analysis

-### To see a scientific format of paper, please open the scientific_format_paper.docx in the GitHub.
+### To see a scientific format of paper, please open the scientific_format_paper.docx in the paper folder in the GitHub.

 # Introduction